-Chatham University is a fully coed, private institution determined to help students think outside the box.
+Chatham University is a fully co-ed, private institution determined to help students think outside the box.
 Founded in 1869, CU has made constant strides to help develop students’ knowledge.
 Classes push students to take a leading role in the fields of sustainability, healthcare, lab sciences, business, communication, the arts, and humanities.
+Chatham University Online allows flexibility for students as well.

 Not only does CU focus on enhancing its students, but the world at large as well.
 In 2014, CU became the world’s first fully sustainable campus in higher education.
 Eden Hall Campus constantly works to develop next-generation tools to move the world towards a greener future.